Revisiting Chebyshev Polynomial and Anisotropic RBF Models for Tabular Regression: Discussion

 Our evaluation uses a fixed nested cross-validation protocol with Optuna-based hyperparameter tuning.
 Trial budgets (20--50 per model, proportional to search space dimensionality) were chosen to keep resource usage comparable across models; more trials could shift relative rankings, particularly for \mn{erbf}, whose width optimisation involves a non-convex inner loop that benefits from broader search.

-The main preprocessing pipeline applies mutual-information-based feature selection (capping at 50 features) and sample subsampling (capping at 50\,000 instances) to keep tuning tractable across all models and to satisfy \mn{tabpfn}'s input constraints.
+The main preprocessing pipeline applies mutual-information-based feature selection (capping at 50 features) and sample subsampling (capping at 50\,000 instances) to keep nested-CV tuning tractable across all model families; the same thresholds conveniently satisfy \mn{tabpfn}'s input constraints.
 Although these caps are applied uniformly, their effect on different model families is not necessarily symmetric.
 The scalability check (\cref{tab:scalability-check}) partially addresses this by running scalable models on full-scale data without preprocessing, but a complete comparison at full scale for all models would require substantially more computation.
 Relatedly, we applied a uniform preprocessing pipeline across all datasets rather than tailoring feature engineering to each domain; domain-specific feature construction (e.g.\ task-specific molecular fingerprints instead of generic RDKit descriptors) might improve all models.
 Results on individual datasets should therefore be interpreted as reflecting the model-pipeline combination, not the model alone.

+ERBF's training complexity is $O(nKd)$ per L-BFGS-B iteration, where $n$ is the number of samples, $K$ the number of centres, and $d$ the dimensionality.
+In our experiments, ERBF trained comfortably on datasets up to approximately 10\,000 samples and 50 features on a standard multi-core CPU, with mean tuning time of 777\,s compared to 182\,s for XGBoost.
+For larger problems, the absence of mini-batch support and the growth of the kernel matrix with $K$ become limiting factors; extending ERBF with stochastic optimisation or inducing-point approximations is a natural direction for future work.

 All train-from-scratch models in the benchmark operate in axis-aligned feature coordinates: trees splits act on single features, ERBF uses diagonal (per-dimension) widths, and Chebyshev interaction terms are products along coordinate axes.
 Data with strong oblique structure (relationships aligned along linear combinations of features) may disadvantage all families equally; preprocessing such as PCA rotation could benefit all models.